WasatchPhotonics/Wasatch.PY/README.md

 I have seen this occur when the default device driver for 0x24aa:0x1000 had been switched for FX2 firmware updates.
 Solution was:

-- Device Manager -> USB devices -> Wasatch spectrometer -> Update Driver -> Browse Locally -> Choose from Installed -> Wasatch Photonics spectrometer (libusb)
+- Device Manager -> Universal Serial Bus controllers -> Wasatch Photonics device -> Update Driver -> Browse My Computer -> Let Me Pick -> Wasatch Photonics Spectrometer

+Spectrometer should then appear in Device Manager under "libusb-win32 devices"

 ## LIBUSB error: No backend available (MacOS)